 - room for a table saw I’ve been saving up for

-- a new lumber rack
+- a new lumber rack for miscellaneous building materials

 - dust collection (good for my asthma)